mguentner/cannelloni/README.md

 # cannelloni
 *a SocketCAN over Ethernet tunnel*

-cannelloni is written in C++11 and uses UDP to transfer CAN frames between two machines.
+cannelloni is written in C++11 and uses UDP, TCP or SCTP to transfer CAN frames between two machines.

 Features:

 - frame aggregation in Ethernet frames (multiple CAN frames in one Ethernet frame)
+- IPv4/IPv6
 - efficient protocol
 - very high data rates possible (10 Mbit/s +)
 - custom timeouts for certain IDs (see below)